 When you download my free Tools for Overcoming Burnout, you’ll receive a self-assessment tool and be asked to answer a few questions.
 Your answers will help reveal just how burned out you really are.

-Once you’ve got your results, go to the next page where you’ll find a Self-Awareness exercise that addresses that big question: what can you do when you’re burned out?
-These simple action steps might feel small but will make a big difference in how you approach your stress, anxiety and overwhelm.
+Once you’ve got your results, go to the next page.
+Here, you’ll find a Self-Awareness exercise that addresses that big question: what can you do when you’re burned out?
+These simple action steps might feel small.
+But they will make a big difference in how you approach your stress, anxiety and overwhelm.

 Take good care : )